djibe/recommandations-medicales/content/recommandations/maladie-parkinson.md

 image = true
-imageSrc = "Illustration de la maladie de Parkinson par Freepik" flowchart = true todo = "ttt dans modal, American Academy of Neurology, HAS 2016 p73, adapt doses, PDD-SS: https://alicante.san.gva.es/documents/4479657/4640869/PDD-SS-+(Parkinson%27s+disease+with+dementia+Short+Screen).pdf | RBD Screening Questionnaire has a sensitivity of 0.96 and a specificity of 0.56 for the diagnosis of RBD when a cut-off of five points is applied (class I evidence) [124]"
+imageSrc = "Illustration de la maladie de Parkinson par Freepik" flowchart = true todo = "sd pyramidal, sd cérébelleux, American Academy of Neurology, HAS 2016 p73, adapt doses, PDD-SS | RBD Screening Questionnaire has a sensitivity of 0.96 and a specificity of 0.56 for the diagnosis of RBD when a cut-off of five points is applied (class I evidence) [124]"
 +++

 {{%article-summary%}}